kuzitech/ChatX/README.md

 # ChatX
- A OpenAI ChatGPT wordpress plugin to integrate ChatGPT API with WordPress.
+ An OpenAI ChatGPT wordpress plugin to integrate ChatGPT API with WordPress.